memuau/python-easy-docs-from-excel/README.md

 # Easy docs from excel
 Create many words documents using data from an excel file.
 Optionally insert images.
 ## Basic usage
+### Prerequisites
+Make sure that you have installed all necessary packages in your environment.
+If needed use: `pip install -r requirements.txt`
 ### Configuration
 See the contents of `config_to_fill.yml` file:
 ```yml